 - Both parts of the essay (if you choose to also submit a Part II) should be submitted in one document or pdf

 - Put your first and last names at the top of the essay above Part I.

 - Read this question carefully, reflect on it, and prepare the required response.

 - Your essay will be evaluated on content (the significance of the ideas you discuss) as well as form (spelling, grammar, punctuation, and sentence structure).
 Take care when writing your essay; be sure to edit and proofread before you submit.
 It is an important element of your application to Honors.

 - Remember your audience.
-Washington State University is an academic community that values critical thinking, creativity, and thoughtful individual reflection.
+Washington State University is an academic community valuing critical thinking, creativity, and thoughtful individual reflection.

 We want to get to know you better.
-If you would like to add something that would enhance your application, please do so by sharing your thoughts in 400 words or less (for example, you might want to include involvement, accomplishments, or special circumstances).
+If you would like to add something that would enhance your application, please do so by sharing your thoughts.
+For example, you might want to include your involvement, accomplishments, or special circumstances.
+(400 words or less.)